 - Maintain all drainage systems.
-Clear watercourses on your property to facilitate unhindered flow of water within the channel.
-Keep gutters and down pipes clear of waste and debris as any waste or debris will enter watercourses during rainfall.
+Clear watercourses on your property to facilitate the unhindered flow of water within the channel.
+Keep gutters and downpipes clear of waste and debris as any waste or debris will enter watercourses during rainfall.

 Before A Flood

 With the exception of coastal and riverine flooding, street/urban and flash flooding occur with little or no warning.
-This is due to a myriad of factors but not limited to over-urbanization, blocked/improper drainage and intensity of precipitation.
-Here are several tips complied from the ODPM and FEMA:
+This is due to a myriad of factors but not limited to over-urbanization, blocked/improper drainage and intensity of the precipitation.
+Here are several tips compiled from the ODPM and FEMA:

 - Create a Communications Plan – It is important to be able to communicate with your family and friends in the event of a disaster.
 Whether it is having a specific person identified to contact for status updates or a safe location to meet up with family members, having a plan in place will give you peace of mind if disaster does strike.